-He travels extensively to Arizona where he is a Lead Astronomer via University California Berkeley for the US-led Dark Energy Spectroscopic Instrument on the 4m Mayall telescope – the largest cosmological survey ever conducted.
+He travels extensively to Arizona where he is a Lead Astronomer via the University of California, Berkeley.
+This was for the US-led Dark Energy Spectroscopic Instrument on the 4 m Mayall telescope – the largest cosmological survey ever conducted.
 Dr Luke is hoping to assist commissioning the new £600M 8m Vera Rubin telescope in Chile next year.
 In his spare time, Dr Luke has been an Ironman triathlete and national champion rower, and enjoys dabbling in photography and cookery.

 Neil Sanders: A Beginner’s Guide to the Night Sky (24 Oct, 18:30-19:30)

 Neill is an enthusiastic astronomer with a keen interest in outreach.
-To help encourage public interest in astronomy, Neill founded Go Stargazing, an organisation that promotes awareness of stargazing events and stargazing destinations across the UK through its website and social media channels.
+To help encourage public interest in astronomy, Neill founded Go Stargazing.
+This is an organisation that promotes awareness of stargazing events and stargazing destinations across the UK through its website and social media channels.

 Dr Fred: Latest Developments in Solar System Exploration (25 Oct, 18:30-19:30) and Black Holes and the Event Horizon Telescope (1 Nov, 18:30-19:30)